Skip to content

 • Working — a tool call is in progress

-Tool calls appear inline as they execute.
+Tool calls appear inline as expandable cards.
 Each shows the tool name, which app it belongs to, and whether it succeeded or failed.
+Expand a card to see what the tool returned.

 The agent has access to:

-• App tools — every tool from every installed MCP bundle (e.g., granola__list_meetings, bash__execute)
+• App tools — every tool from every installed MCP bundle (for example granola__list_meetings, bash__execute)

 • System tools — built-in tools prefixed with nb__: